 … plus, of course, ensuring that the whole process worked just as well on mobile devices as it did on a desktop.

 Discussions with Hodge Bank continued throughout this activity, as our consultants and the client team explored additional initiatives that would enhance the financial institution’s digital platform still further – including implementing a portal for customers to save applications and check on the status of applications already submitted, and plans to redesign supporting product pages in line with the new UX approach.
-To ensure these projects could be effectively managed and balanced with on-going improvement activity, we adopted a highly flexible approach where a set ‘pot’ of UX time was made available to Hodge Bank, who could then allocate this out to specific tasks as business requirements and priorities dictated (guided by our consultants where required).
+To ensure these bespoke development projects could be effectively supported, and balanced with on-going improvement activity, we adopted a highly flexible approach where a set ‘pot’ of UX time was made available to Hodge Bank, who could then allocate this out to specific tasks as business requirements and priorities dictated (guided by our consultants where required).

 This agile way of working was further supported by the lab-based usability testing activity that was employed to validate and refine our prototypes.
 Providing qualitative, representative feedback, this testing ensured that the final designs served real-world needs and use cases (and subsequently Hodge Bank’s strategic aims), and helped secure the buy-in and engagement of senior Hodge Bank stakeholders, who observed the sessions on-site.